plusworx/gmindocs/command_syntax.md

 The gmin command syntax has been designed to be reasonably intuitive and consistent.
 Commands usually take the form of `gmin <verb> <object> [arguments] [flags]`.
 Although there may be the odd exception like `gmin whoami`.

 ## Flags
 Command flags can have short names like **-x** and long names like **--longnameforx** and they can take an accompanying argument.
+Short names are prefixed with one hyphen and long names are prefixed with two hyphens.
 They can be used with or without an equals sign so that:

 `--first-name=George` is equivalent to `--first-name George`.
 However, flags that relate to boolean values (true/false) have a slightly different syntax.
 An equals sign **must** be used if a value is provided so that: